gav-ip/fleet-ai/README.md

 # Fleet Management AI Agent

-This project is a simple AI agent that monitors a fleet of vehicles and detects potential issues.
+This project is a simple AI agent that monitors a fleet of vehicles and detects potential issues using Nvidia Nemo NIM.

 ## Setup